realworldocaml/book/en/06-variants.md

 end
 ```

-A full message can then represented as a pair of a `Common.t` and a
+A full message can then be represented as a pair of a `Common.t` and a
 `details`.
 Using this, we can rewrite our example above as follows:

 ```ocaml